singhvibhanshu/AI-Pong-Game/README.md

 ## How It Works
 - The AI uses NEAT to evolve and improve its gameplay over multiple generations.
-- The `main.py` file trains the AI, while `play.py` allows you to play against a pre-trained AI.
+- The `main.py` file first trains the AI and then allows you to play, while `play.py` allows you to play against a pre-trained AI.

 ## Controls
 - **Player Paddle (Left Side):**